Trash: Killer Joe's a Dark Tour of the American Trailer Park

 TV and radio broadcasts intrude throughout Killer Joe

 creating a secret sixth character in the drama — possibly the real bad guy in this western.
 It's helpful to highlight what the Texas lottery means to folks already gambling on meth and multilevel marketing schemes.
-It' might be fun to hint at why a plan that sounds like the plot of a Quinn Martin potboiler just seems like the way ordinary people do in this Everytrailer USA.
+It' might be fun to hint at why a plan that sounds like the plot of a Quinn Martin potboiler just seems like the way ordinary people do in Everytrailer USA.
 Strange as it sounds, the one thing desperately needed in a show already overstuffed with texture, is maybe a little more texture.

 The adult content warnings aren't bullshit.
 Dirty words and basic nudity are only the tip of an icky, disturbing, weirdly riveting iceberg.